English to Mandarin Chinese Interpreting Services for Personal Injury Cases.

 The case is Tiffany Pugh v.
 Fang Junquing and Ying Lan Trucking Express, Court No. 4:16-CV-1881 RLW, decided on March 20, 2018 by the United States District Court for the Eastern District of Missouri Eastern Division.

-Legal interpreters at All Language Alliance, Inc. are available for on-site legal deposition interpreting services in Mandarin Chinese, Spanish, Dari, Korean, Russian, Hmong, Pashto, Somali, and other languages for personal injury litigation cases.
+Legal interpreters at All Language Alliance, Inc. are available for on-site legal deposition interpreting services and for video deposition interpreting via Zoom in Mandarin Chinese, Spanish, Dari, Korean, Russian, Hmong, Polish, Pashto, Portuguese, Somali, Bosnian, Cantonese, Malay, Punjabi, Nepali, Turkish, Mongolian, Burmese, and other languages for personal injury litigation cases.
 Contact us to schedule a qualified medical interpreter for an IME (Independent Medical Exam) in any language.

 **This law translation blog should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

 #alllanguagealliance #legaltranslationservices #legalinterpretingservices #Mandarininterpreter #Chineseinterpreter #depositioninterpreterservices #videodepositioninterpreterservices #Zoomdepositioninterpreter